Bandits kill 37 in Sokoto communities for not paying levy

-He alleged that security operatives in Sokoto were hard to reach at the weekend because of poor communication and bad network.
+He said security operatives in Sokoto were hard to reach at the weekend because of poor communication and bad network.

-According to him, that was not the first time the bandits unleashed terror on the communities, calling on the government to come to their aid.
+According to him, that was not the first time the bandits would unleash terror on the communities, calling on the government to come to their aid.

 Disclaimer